Skip To Main Content

 Keep the XOLAIR Autoinjector sharps disposal container and all drugs out of reach of children Do not use if the carton is damaged or appears to be tampered with

-Do not use if the Autoinjector has been damaged or appears to be tampered with
+Do not use if the XOLAIR Autoinjector has been damaged or appears to be tampered with

 Do not clean or touch the needle guard